PlasmaShift/Emacs-ExoBrains-Comparison/README.md

 1. No feature
 2.  kinda has feature
 3. Has feature
-4. Has feature plus extras
+4. Has feature plus extras, for example with org roam you have other packages being made to use in tandem with org roam

 # other interesting projects